Batuhan210/QR-CODE-NODEJS/readMe.md

 3. qr.pipe(qrCodeStream): Pipes the QR code data into the writable stream, effectively saving it to the file.

-4. qrCodeStream.on("finish"): Logs a message to the console once the QR code image has been successfully saved.

-5. fs.writeFile: Writes the user's URL to a file named userInput.txt.
+4. fs.writeFile: Writes the user's URL to a file named userInput.txt.

-6. If an error occurs during the file-writing process, it throws an error.
+5. If an error occurs during the file-writing process, it throws an error.

-7. Logs a success message to the console once the file is saved.
+6. Logs a success message to the console once the file is saved.

 SUMMARY
 1. The script prompts the user for a URL.